sarthakastic/dl-sg-assignment/README.md

 - react-router-dom : for validation
 - redux-persist : for persisting values on reload
 - yup : form validation
+- prettier & esLint : for code formatting

 ## Design Choices